pingcap/docs-cn/FAQ.md

 #### What is the difference between the `leader-schedule-limit` and `region-schedule-limit` scheduling parameters in PD?

-The `leader-schedule-limit` scheduling parameter is used to balance the leader number of different TiKV servers, affecting the load of query processing.
-The `region-schedule-limit` scheduling parameter is used to balance the replica number of different TiKV servers, affecting the data amount of different nodes.
+- The `leader-schedule-limit` scheduling parameter is used to balance the Leader number of different TiKV servers, affecting the load of query processing.
+- The `region-schedule-limit` scheduling parameter is used to balance the replica number of different TiKV servers, affecting the data amount of different nodes.

 #### Is the number of replicas in each region configurable?
 If yes, how to configure it?

 Yes.
 Currently, you can only update the global number of replicas.
 When started for the first time, PD reads the configuration file (conf/pd.yml) and uses the max-replicas configuration in it.
 If you want to update the number later, use the pd-ctl configuration command `config set max-replicas $num` and view the enabled configuration using `config show all`.
 The updating does not affect the applications and is configured in the background.

 Make sure that the total number of TiKV instances is always greater than or equal to the number of replicas you set.
 For example, 3 replicas need 3 TiKV instances at least.
 Additional storage requirements need to be estimated before increasing the number of replicas.
 For more information about pd-ctl, see [PD Control User Guide](tools/pd-control.md).

+#### How to check the health status of the whole cluster when lacking command line cluster management tools?

+You can determine the general status of the cluster using the pd-ctl tool.
+For detailed cluster status, you need to use the monitor to determine.

 #### How to delete the monitoring data of a cluster node that is offline?